-Collect > 1.0 ml by aspiration in a sterile screw-capped tube or add directly in a culture broth used for blood culture.
+Collect > 1.0 ml by aspiration in a sterile screw-capped tube or add directly to a culture broth used for blood culture.

 Note: DO NOT REFRIGERATE THE SAMPLE

 H. influenzae is a fastidious bacteria.
-Care must be taken during transport of specimen.
+Care must be taken during the transport of the specimen.
 Specimens must be transported promptly to the laboratory preferably within 1-2 hours.